 A Stock Exchange is an organization that anchor formulated market for dealing in securities, derivatives, commodities, and other financial equipment.
 It is one of the powerful ingredients of the financial market.
 Here, buyers and sellers club together to carry out transactions.
 And, securities are bought and sold out according to clear-cut rules and regulations.

-The most engaging aspect is that the Stock exchanges are also deemed as the financial measures of an economy where the industrial development and firmness is mirrored in the index.
-Here is the list of the ten largest Stock Exchange in the world.
+The most engaging aspect is that the Stock exchanges are also deemed as the financial measures of an economy where industrial development and firmness are mirrored in the index.
+Here is the list of the largest Stock Exchange in the world –

-10 Largest Stock Exchanges in the World
+10 Largest Stock Exchanges in the World (By Market Cap)

-1) New York Stock Exchange
+1) New York Stock Exchange (NYSE), US

-The New York Stock Exchange(NYSE) is first on the list of the largest stock exchange in the world and is a highly esteemed stock exchange in the USA which is situated at 11, Wall Street, New York City.
+The New York Stock Exchange(NYSE) is the 1st on the list of the largest stock exchange in the world and is a highly esteemed stock exchange in the USA which is situated at 11, Wall Street, New York City.

 Back to the back of mergers has aided the New York Stock Exchange to gain its colossal size and global footprint.
-The blue-chip companies which are listed under NYSE are Berkshire Hathaway Inc, Coca-Cola, Walt Disney Company, Mc Donald’s Corporation, etc.
+The blue-chip companies which are listed under NYSE are Berkshire Hathaway Inc, Coca-Cola, Walt Disney Company, McDonald’s Corporation, etc.

-Second on the list of the largest stock exchange in the world is NASDAQ which was primarily an abbreviation and stage for the National Association of Securities Dealers Automated Quotations.
+2nd on the list of the largest stock exchange in the world is NASDAQ which was primarily an abbreviation and stage for the National Association of Securities Dealers Automated Quotations.
 It is an American stock exchange and is headquartered at 151 W, 42nd Street, New York City.

 The NASDAQ commenced its business on February 8, 1971, and is sighted as the world’s first electronically traded stock market.
-NASDAQ has a combined market capitalization of $10.8 trillion and is ranked second in the list of largest stock exchanges.
+NASDAQ has a combined market capitalization of US$ 19.34 trillion as of Jan 2021 and is ranked 2nd in the list of largest stock exchanges.

-4) Shanghai Stock Exchange
+3) Shanghai Stock Exchange (SSE), China

-The Shanghai Stock Exchange (SSE) is located in the city of Shanghai, China and is one of the two stock exchanges plying autonomously in the People’s Republic of China.
+The Shanghai Stock Exchange (SSE) is located in the city of Shanghai, China, and is one of the two stock exchanges plying autonomously in the People’s Republic of China.
 Although its foundation traces back to 1866, it was adjourned after the Chinese Revolution in 1949.
 However, The Shanghai Exchange in its contemporary outlook was laid down in 1990.

-5) Honk Kong Stock Exchange
+4) Honk Kong Stock Exchange (SEHK)

 Its origin can be traced back to the mid-1800s and since then it has gone through a series of mergers and agglomeration with other exchanges.
 Some of the gigantic and eminent companies listed under the Hong Kong Stock Exchange are China Mobile, and HSBC Holdings & Petro China.

-6) London Stock Exchange
+6) Shenzhen Stock Exchange (SZSE), China

 The Word EURONEXT is an acronym for European New Exchange Technology and has its corporate address at La Défense in Greater Paris.
 EURONEXT was established in 2000 by the consolidation of the exchanges in Amsterdam, Paris, and Brussels.

-It has around 1,500 listed companies leading to a market capitalization worth €4.1 trillion.
+It has around 1,500 listed companies leading to a market capitalization worth US$ 4.88 trillion as of Jan 2021.
 EURONEXT provided the segments which are equities, warrants, exchange-traded, bonds, commodities, funds and certificates, derivatives, indices, and foreign exchange trading platforms.

-9) Toronto Stock Exchange
+9) National Stock Exchange (NSE), India

 The financial instruments include equities, investment trusts, exchange-traded funds, bonds, commodities, futures, options, and other products.
 It is also to be noted that mining and oil and gas companies are listed in more numbers under the Toronto Stock Exchange compared to other stock exchanges around the world.